No trip to France is complete without sampling at least a few

 French macarons on vacation

 This week, we’re on vacation in the Brittany region of France and had the pleasure of stumbling upon some great little macaron shops whose wares were good enough to eat… and we did.
-I took this pic yesterday at the very distinguished Pierre Le Petitcorps in Dinard, France:
+I took this pic yesterday at the very distinguished Pierre Le Petitcorps in Dinard, France.
+As I said, even on vacation, there’s an abundance of authentic French macarons near me:

 Make your own